Europe

 Top 10: Things to Do in Lanzarote

-The fourth largest island of the Canary Islands, home to breathtaking volcanic landscapes, fresh fish and fine Spanish wines… There’s a lot more to Lanzarote than its stunning beaches, tourist resorts and Irish pubs (though there are plenty of them too).
-At Civitatis, we think that Lanzarote is somewhat underrated as a tourist destination, offering a wide range of experiences, for people of all interests.
-Today we’re going to share our favourite things to do on the ‘Island of Eternal Spring’. ¡Vamos!
+The fourth-largest island of the Canary Islands, home to breathtaking volcanic landscapes, fresh fish and fine Spanish wines… There’s a lot more to Lanzarote than its stunning beaches, tourist resorts and Irish pubs (though there are plenty of them too).
+At Civitatis, we think that the ‘Island of Eternal Spring’ is somewhat underrated as a tourist destination, offering a wide range of experiences, for people of all interests.
+Today we’re going to share our favourite things to do in Lanzarote. ¡Vamos!

 1. Explore Timanfaya National Park